pclo/summer2022/practical.md

 ```
 ls -l
 ```
-Let's see what is the content of the 'here.txt' file
+Let's see what is the content of the 'here.txt' file.
+We'll do this with the help of the command `cat`
 ```
 cat ../additional/here.txt
 ```